 - “Ask to have your tumor tested; it can make a difference in the choice of the best treatment for you!
 It’s always good to remember that ovarian cancer is really not one single disease but can be caused by many different mutations.”

 - “Demand answers from doctors; don’t leave appointments with questions causing you to look them up alone on the Internet.”

 - “No one person can provide everything you need all the time, so build a team.
 Don’t judge if someone doesn’t come through for you in a way you expected.
 They might play a part in your team in a different way or at a different time.”

 - “Never assume anything with ovarian cancer.
 More and more treatments and trials are offered which have succeeded in lengthening years of life and even a permanent remission.
 There could always be something around the corner which could be a breakthrough.”

 We hope that you have found these insights helpful.
 And please remember that we are here for you.
-In addition to our Inspire community, Staying Connected online support groups, and Woman to Woman peer mentorship, we also have an oncology social worker who is available to take your calls Monday – Friday, at 212-268-1002.
+In addition to our Inspire community, Staying Connected online support groups, and Woman to Woman peer mentorship, we also have a Patient Support team available to take your calls Monday – Friday, at 212-268-1002.
 If she is not available when you call, she will call you back within 24 hours (Mon. – Fri.).

 For more tips, including ways to help bolster your physical health through treatment and beyond, visit our online video collection to watch Dr. Fuh’s full presentation of The First Year: Thriving After Your Initial Diagnosis.